 When someone is listening to you and it works for you, that is like what?

 What do you know now about listening?

-If these are questions you are interesting in exploring then check out The Do Delegate or Ditch Academy.
+If these are questions you are interested in exploring then check out The Do Delegate or Ditch Academy.
 Do Delegate or Ditch Academy – (stepbysteplistening.com)